qwertious/inmetanty/README.md

 Also, these downloads are for the offline version, which doesn't have as many features.
 For all features, check out qwertious.github.io/INMETANTY.
 I have barely started development, so suggestions are appreciated.

+The music for this game was and is made with Auxy.

 Thank you!